 Justice League Quarterly #13, Winter 1993, Joseph Linsner cover art, have 4.
 Clearance!...$2 ea., or all four for $5!
 (View)

 Justice League America lenticular promo button.
 Fairly rare.
 Only handed out at the Diamond Comics Dist.
 Retailer seminars in 1992, which is when I got it.
+Round 2.25" diameter pinback.
 2-channel image, with the Justice League America title changing to a pic of the 6 member team, featuring Superman in the middle, Guy Gardner Green Lantern, Blue Beetle and others, and the phrase "The World's Greatest Heroes are Back" around the bottom.
-Round 2.25" diameter, pinback.
 Very few made, rarely shows up for sale.
-Considering what people have paid for the multi-thousand produced Watchmen Bloody Smiley Face promo button that all comic shops got, and for 10,000 made cloisonne emblem pins (Superman, Batman, Green Lantern from early '90s, up to $60!), this should be ridiculously expensive!
-But for you...$10 (View)
+Considering what people have paid for the multi-thousand produced Watchmen Bloody Smiley Face promo button that all comic shops got, this should be ridiculously expensive!
+But you can buy it for only...$10 (View)

 (The) Omega Men.
-1983 series, all are first/early Lobo appearances.
+1982 series, all are early Lobo appearances.
 NONE are scarce or hard to find, don't believe those that say that, and asking way high prices:

 #9, NM+ 9.6...$3

-Nolan Ryan in "The Winning Pitch" comic.
-A mail-away comic produced by DC, Kelloggs and Sports Illustrated, from 1992.
-Part of the "Tony's Sports Comics" series, it's a 16 page comic with Nolan Ryan and Tony the Tiger teaching the proverbial positive life lessons to baseball playing kids.
-I used to get $5 for them at shows back in the '90s, and see prices from some auction and net sellers from $5-10.
-It doesn't appear to be "rare" though, judging by the number on auctions, but since this was a cereal mail-in, most shops won't have it.
-Cheap to mail (about $2.58 1st class in cardboard), so don't fall for the $4-$6 profiteering shipping/handling charges from auction sellers.
-(Always check the shipping on auctions!)
-Have 3 NM copies...$2 ea.
+Nolan Ryan in "The Winning Pitch".
+Part of the "Tony's Sports Comics" series, this is a 16 page mail-away produced by DC, Kellogg's and Sports Illustrated, from 1992.
+It has Nolan Ryan and Tony the Tiger teaching positive life lessons to baseball playing kids.
+I used to get $5 for them at shows back in the '90s, and see prices from some auction and net sellers from $5-$10.
+NOT rare as some sellers claim, but most shops won't have it.
+Have 3 NM copies in approx. 9.6, 9.4, 9.2...$2 ea.
 (View)